One of the greatest joys of gardening is bringing your beautiful blooms indoors to create stunning arrangements that brighten your home.

 1. Roses (Rosa spp.) – Growing Zones 3-11

 Roses are a timeless classic for cut flowers.
-With countless varieties, colors, and fragrances, you're sure to find a rose that suits your preferences.
+With countless varieties, colors, and fragrances, you will surely find a rose that suits your preferences.

 For the best results, choose varieties specifically bred for cutting, such as hybrid tea roses, which have long stems and large, long-lasting blooms.